MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-ntqueryvirtualmemory.md

 ### -param ProcessHandle [in]

-A handle for the process in whose context the pages to be queried reside.
+Handle for the process in whose context the pages to be queried reside.
 Use the [NtCurrentProcess](https://docs.microsoft.com/windows-hardware/drivers/kernel/mm-bad-pointer) macro to specify the current process.

 ### -param BaseAddress [in, optional]